zxul767/ex-machina/content/blog/clean-code-critique/index.md

 }
 ```

 Overall, this class reads reasonably well to me.
-One objection I have is whether we really need such long names (e.g., `js•firstIndexInRow` in the `js•printPage` function).
-One issue I find with overly verbose names is that they are harder to read, and can create unnatural line wrappings sometimes (here the `js•for` statement is broken into three lines as a consequence of trying to keep lines to 80 characters and using overly verbose names at the same time.)
+One objection I have is whether we really need such long names (e.g., `firstIndexInRow` in the `printPage` function).
+One issue I find with overly verbose names is that they are harder to read, and can create unnatural line wrappings sometimes (here the `for` statement is broken into three lines as a consequence of trying to keep lines to 80 characters and using overly verbose names at the same time.)

 The book itself offers some advice in this regard: _"the length of a variable name should be proportional to the size of its scope"_.
 In larger scopes we need more context, so longer names are useful; in shorter scopes, the surrounding context provides more information, so shorter names are enough (and longer names in that case usually just add unnecessary noise, which hurts readability.)

-However, I will not fuss much about this particular issue because I'd like to focus on what I think is truly more problematic in the `js•PrimeGenerator` class.
+However, I will not fuss much about this particular issue because I'd like to focus on what I think is truly more problematic in the `PrimeGenerator` class.

 Go ahead and spend some minutes trying to understand it before reading on.